 Beginning from the centrum, guests of Marmaris can stroll around the harbor.
 The layout of the bay and harbor is like no other coastal city in the Mediterranean of Turkey where shopping, both local and touristic; the restaurants, bars, night clubs and beaches are all parallel to each other.
 The prime centre revolves around the Marmaris castle hilltop known as the ‘Old Town’.
 From this point onward where you wish to go and see is all within very short walking distances.
 The promenade is beautiful and draws many – from walkers, joggers, cyclists to children on the beach.

-Blue Cruise Marmaris – As a central location to blue cruise holidays, there are many different variations of itineraries to choose from.
+As a central location to luxury blue voyage holidays, there are many different variations of itineraries to choose from.
 Heading to the east you will have the choice of visiting some history along with the unique culture found in that part of the Turkish Mediterranean – inclusive of the cuisine.
 Places such as the ancient cities of Caunos in Dalyan can be reached from your gulet by a local boat ride along the Dalyan river.
 Going further into the Eastern Mediterranean region of Antalya province, a must-see is the ancient city of Simena, now-a-days known as Kekova where the sunken underwater city still remains with the ruins from the Lycian civilization.

 Marmaris 2012 – Time Lapse Video